BIOL275-MSUM/BIOL275-MSUM.github.io/lab-3.md

 ### Bird orders data

 > The ebird_taxonomy dataset in the auk package is a simplified version of the taxonomy used by eBird.
 This taxonomy is based on the Clements Checklist.
 The dataset contains all known species of birds and their taxonomic order and family.
+Each observation (row) in the dataset represents a unique bird species.

 Add this code to your script to load the auk package and create a data object named birds, which you will use for your analysis.